Secret Sharing

 Single Server h(x)

-For each , the server computers and sends to server (through secure channel).
+For each 1≤i≤n, the server computers h(i) and sends h(i) to server i (through secure channel).

 Decentralized Manner

 However, this extension has a severe security flaw.
-In cases where , it is not enough to let only one server select : if the server that picks is compromised during PSS, then the adversary may know the relationship between new shares and old shares.
+In cases where t>2, it is not enough to let only one server select h(x): if the server that picks h(x) is compromised during PSS, then the adversary may know the relationship between new shares and old shares.

-As a countermeasure, we ask servers to select different functions:
+As a countermeasure, we ask (t−1) servers to select (t−1) different h(x) functions:

-Sever then computes and sends to server (for each ).
+Sever j then computes hj(i) and sends hj(i) to server i (for each 1≤i≤n).

 References: